pneumus/Linux/tutorial/git_tutorial.md

     git branch

   <blockquote>Note: The "default" Branch is highlighted with an asterisk.
-Sample:</blockquote>
+Sample Response:</blockquote>

     SampleBranch1
     SampleBranch2